wiera987/PDFComp/README.md

 * The 'Compare page' button is to compare and hilight displaied pages. (space key)
 * The 'Clear markers' context menu is to clear the different markers.
 * The 'Copy text' context menu copies text.
 * The 'Copy' menus copies PDF images and Bookmark text.
+If the 'Enable color reduction copy' menu is checked, the colors will be reduced to 256 when copying an image.
 * The 'Find...' menu show the text search window.
 You can search for each PDF.

 If you hit the space key repeatedly, the part with the difference will flash.